China Business Knowledge White Paper Series: Space Tourism Isn't Science Fiction Anymore

+By Professor LWan, School of Hotel and Tourism Management, CUHK Business School

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 13 September 2023 - Since ancient times, humans have observed astronomical phenomena and dreamed of exploring the worlds beyond ours.
-When Neil Armstrong first stepped on the moon's surface on July 20, 1969, he said, "That's one small step for a man, one giant leap for mankind."
+HONG KONG SAR - Media OutReach - 13 September 2023 - Since ancient times, humans have observed astronomical phenomena and dreamed of exploring the worlds beyond ours.
+When Neil Armstrong first stepped on the moon's surface on July 20, 1969, he said, 'That's one small step for a man, one giant leap for mankind.'
 Space exploration has served as an inspiration to humankind.
 Although space exploration was only limited to professional astronauts in the past, it is no longer a dream for private citizens reaching for the stars themselves anymore.

 With the continued advancement of technology, space travel is turning into reality.